mlynch/mlynch.github.com/_posts/2013-01-28-milestones.markdown

 I've never been as happy or had as much fun achieving something as I had trying to get to the goal.

 I doubt any of my future achievements will ever make me feel as happy as I do now, deep in the moment, deep in the grind.

-Maybe life isn't about the goal, but enjoying the ride with people you love.
+Maybe life isn't about the end, but enjoying the ride with people you love.
+Don't throw that away.

 Good night.